 Scotland is a real genetic melting pot.

-Moffat and Wilson mention that between 1815 and 1914 thirteen million Scots emigrated to the USA.
+Between 1815 and 1914 thirteen million Scots emigrated to the USA.
 Another four million went to Canada and one and a half million to Australia.
 A total of 18.5 million.
 Remarkable figures given that the current population of Scotland is less than five and a half million.
 It means that over three times as many Scots left Scotland in the century before the First World War as now remain.

 Actually, the above figures underestimate the level of emigration.
 They do not include those that went to South Africa and New Zealand or died in some lonely imperial outpost; playing the Great Game in India, growing tea and rubber in Malaya and in the Thin Red Line at Balaclava.
 Most importantly, it does not include the numbers who left Scotland to run England.
 I do not know the total numbers for Scottish emigration for 1815 to 2010 but I would be surprised if it was less than 30 million.
 In other words, about six times as many left as now remain.